 Women who are pregnant should not use this oil.

 Essential Oil Trivia?

 Did you know that Cassia was recorded in one of the oldest known medical records?
-Yes, it was in the Ebers papyrus an ancient book contain 877 recipes and prescriptions.
+Yes, it was in the Ebers papyrus an ancient book contain 877 recipes.

 Want to Purchase Therapeutic Cassia Oil?